Actors' Theatre of Columbus is continuing to bend the Bard in ways even Shakespeare might have found creative.

 The first play, which is being directed by Speicher, is "Love for Love," a Restoration comedy written by British playwright William Congreve.

 Speicher, who lives in Columbus' Olde Towne East neighborhood, said the actors are reading from books they are holding and moving around the stage.

 "It's almost like we're inviting people into a rehearsal," he said, adding he will ask the audience to participate.

 Philip J. Hickman, artistic director for Actors' Theatre, said he is looking forward to bringing back both events.

-“We’re really excited to be able to do ‘William Shakespeare’s Fight Night’ again,” Hickman said.
-“We thought it would be a fun way of looking at the traditional way of classic theater and let the audience look at it in an unexpected way.
+"We're really excited to be able to do 'William Shakespeare's Fight Night' again," Hickman said.

-Hickman called “Shakespeare Underground” “one of our more successful little sideline projects where we had a committed audience.”
+He called "Shakespeare Underground" "one of our more successful little sideline projects where we had a committed audience."

 The group was forced to put it on hold for the summer and look for a new location.

 "(Studio at the Kitchen) has turned into a perfect spot to revamp the 'Underground,' " he said.
 "It's a great location.
 It's a location people are familiar with."